Here’s a Password Tool For Your WooCommerce Store

 - Watch this video and learn how to use your 1Password browser extension.

-1Password allows the system Administrator to set up discrete ‘vaults’ of passwords.
+1Password allows you to set up discrete ‘vaults’ of passwords.
 As the Admin for 1Password you can decide who can share specific login information.
 Each 1Password user can have access to their own private vault, and to any other shared vaults granted by the system Admin.
 Changes made by an Admin to information, like passwords and permissions, is immediate for everyone.

 So using this approach you could, for example, create a vault for team members involved in fulfilment – you share the vault with them when they join your team, and unshare when they leave.
 When you change a password, the team members all have access to it.